Historical Apoplexy · State Legislative Adaptations · Pennsylvania

 the world's steel industry, now experience life expectancies

 significantly below Pittsburgh's wealthier neighborhoods.
+The

-The Marmot gradient, measured in miles along a single river;
+Marmot gradient, measured in miles along a single river;

-COUNTY LINE: Lower Merion School District, in Montgomery
+COUNTY LINE.
+Lower Merion School District, in Montgomery

 County, spends approximately $59,116 per pupil per year.